-Brea is an early career Research Fellow at BehaviourWorks and a practising physiotherapist specialising in physical activity.
-Before joining BehaviourWorks, Brea worked as a physiotherapist in a private hospital and managed projects in behaviour change of general practitioners.
+Brea is an early career Research Fellow at BehaviourWorks and a practising physiotherapist specialising in exercise coaching.
+Brea enjoys working on projects that identify the barriers and facilitators to behaviour.

 Brea has a PhD from Federation University Australia.
 Her thesis was on the behaviour change techniques physiotherapists use to encourage their patients to be physically active.
 She also explored the barriers and facilitators that physiotherapists experience when attempting to promote physical activity.
 Brea also holds a Bachelor’s degree in Biomedical Science from Deakin University and Health Science from La Trobe University, and a Master’s degree in Physiotherapy from La Trobe University.

-As a generalist researcher, Brea’s current research involves rapid evidence and practice reviews, where she reviews the literature on a topic of interest to our clients and interviews experts in the field to understand the topic in practice.
+As a generalist health researcher, Brea’s current research involves reviewing literature, conducting surveys and interviewing those whose behaviour is the target of interest.
 Brea has several peer-reviewed publications as first author, has presented at several local and international conferences and engages with industry by delivering professional development seminars.

 Brea completed a secondment with the National COVID19 Clinical Evidence Taskforce in 2021 where she contributed towards the development of living guidelines on the use of personal protective equipment in healthcare settings to prevent SARS-CoV-2 transmission.
 This work was awarded the Dean’s Award for Excellence in Research – Enterprise (Team) at the Monash University Vice Chancellor's Education and Research Awards.
+In 2023 Brea lead a team of researchers from across different faculties at Monash University to conduct a survey and interview study to understand the attitudes people have towards the use of psychedelics to treat mental health conditions.
 She is actively involved in co-convening an Australia-wide group of researcher and clinical physiotherapists called Physios4PA, which advises the Australian Physiotherapy Association (APA) on physical activity matters.
 You can access many interviews and podcasts where Brea discusses physical activity behaviour change on LinkedIn.